-Sixty five (65) municipalities have entered into an Agreement with the Province to sub-contract the RCMP Provincial Service to provide police services in their municipalities.
+Sixty eight (68) municipalities have entered into an MPUA with the Province to sub-contract the RCMP Provincial Service to provide police services in their municipalities.
 As part of this Agreement, the RCMP operates regional and integrated detachments across the province.
-Integrated detachments are comprised of two or more provincial and/or municipal police units working in the same detachment building.
-All Members of the detachment respond to calls in any of the policing jurisdictions (e.g., provincial/municipal).
+Integrated detachments are comprised of two or more provincial and/or municipal police units working from the same detachment building.
 A regional detachment structure allows for increased police integration, and for specialized and/or administrative police services to be delivered regionally.